-Our goal will now be to show that for every Boolean function $f: \{0, 1\}^n \to \{0, 1\}$, there is a quantum circuit which implements the oracle O_f :
+Continuing from the previous problem, our goal will now be to show that for every Boolean function $f: \{0, 1\}^n \to \{0, 1\}$, there is a quantum circuit which implements the oracle B_f :

-2. (a) Let's first tackle the issue that classical circuits can "split" wires, whereas quantum circuits cannot.
+(a) Let's first tackle the issue that classical circuits can "split" wires, whereas quantum circuits cannot.
 Here, we will use the fact that we are only dealing with classical bit strings, so we can copy the classical bit value into another ancilla register if we want to use it another time.
 Show there is a quantum circuit which implements the following "copy" operation: